-Infrastructure Description of works Roads and Make adequate provision for the nature and number of vehicles expected including: transport " parking associated with the passenger and vehicle ferry terminals close to these facilities in a decked arrangement to save on valuable land, " segregated facilities for marina parking, as required by the operation of this land use, and " other parking required by the operation of the land use.
+Infrastructure Description of works Roads and transport Make adequate provision for the nature and number of vehicles expected having regard to projected population growth including: " parking associated with the passenger and vehicle ferry terminals close to these facilities in a decked arrangement to save on valuable land, " segregated facilities for marina parking, as required by the operation of this land use, and " other parking required by the operation of the land use.
 Provide a new upgraded layout of the intersection with Middle Street and Wharf Street.
 Extend Middle Street to the waterfront and deliver as a trunk collector.
-Deliver a new north south road link connects Middle Street in Precinct 1 to Shore Street east.
 Make provision for a loop road network to service public transport movement through the extensions of Middle Street and Emmett Drive to connect with Wharf Street.
 Create a new road connection south off Emmett Drive to service vehicle ferry and recreational boat ramp access and associated parking.
 Support the opportunity for the provision of new bus stop or station infrastructure to service the public transport movement through the PDA.
 Stormwater management Establish new drainage and water quality infrastructure to manage stormwater requirements in accordance with Council's standards and/or approved detailed studies with consideration of coastal hazards, using water sensitive urban design principles.
 Establish new or upgrade existing drainage infrastructure to manage stormwater discharge in accordance with Council's standards and/or approved detailed studies with consideration of coastal hazards, using water sensitive urban design principles.
 Establish stormwater quality infrastructure that achieves stormwater quality requirements in accordance with Council's standards and/or approved detailed studies with consideration of coastal hazards, using water sensitive urban design principles.
 Water and sewerage Water and sewerage services for the development are established generally in accordance with Council's existing standards.
 Any development in excess of the planned network demand, as determined by Council at the time of development, may trigger an assessment of surrounding infrastructure to determine any requirement for infrastructure upgrades.